top of page

 • Begin standing with your feet hip-distance apart and root your feet into the earth.
 (You can also bring your inner big toes to touch and allow a sliver of space between your heels.)

-• Allow the weight of both feet to be equally distributed so that you don't feel like you are swaying to one side or to the front or back.
+• Allow the weight of both feet to be equally distributed so that you don't feel like you are swaying from side to side or from front to back.

 • Stack your hips over your ankles and your shoulders over your hips.

-• With the crown of your head facing the sky, take your head back in space so that your inner ears are over your shoulders.
+• With the crown of your head facing the sky, draw your inner ears are over your shoulders.

 • Relax your shoulders and allow your palms to face forward.

-• Take several deep breaths, feeling your connection to your body and the earth.
+• Take several deep breaths.
+Feel connection to your body and the earth.

 Note that this website and the Stand Up for Your Self-Care YouTube Channel are for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.